FallenTech/twitter-ads/Readme.md

   */
 });

-// You can use T.get, T.post, T.put and T.delete to make different calls available on the Twitter docs.
+/* Use T.get, T.post, T.put and T.delete
+   refer to Twitter API docs for the call details. */
 ```

 ## Additional Configurables